brucou/2048s/README.md

 - we implement the random move generator
 ![State machine for random move generator](./tests/random%20game%20generator.png)

+- we find a loosing game
-- we instrument our program for a while to record the steps we take till we win a game
+- we find a winning game
+- we make a game that ends and then start another game to finalize our transition coverage

 # Implementation
 Nothing special to mention.